pymssql/pymssql/docs/ref/pymssql.rst

    You can turn autocommit mode on, what means every single operation commits itself as soon as it succeeds.

-.. py:method:: Connection.close()
+.. method:: Connection.close()

    Close the connection.

-.. py:method:: Connection.cursor()
+.. method:: Connection.cursor()

    Return a cursor object, that can be used to make queries and fetch results from the database.

-.. py:method:: Connection.commit()
+.. method:: Connection.commit()

    Commit current transaction.
 You must call this method to persist your data if you leave autocommit at its default value, which is ``False``.

    See also :doc:`pymssql examples </pymssql_examples>`.

-.. py:method:: Connection.rollback()
+.. method:: Connection.rollback()

    Roll back current transaction.

 ``Cursor`` class
 ================

-.. py:class:: Cursor
+.. class:: Cursor

 This class represents a Cursor (in terms of Python DB-API specs) that is used to make queries against the database and obtaining results.
 You create